Christiansborg Palace: The Marble Bridge and the pavilions

-In Häusser's original project from the first Christiansborg, the two wings of the palace were linked by a gatehouse at the Frederiksholm Canal end, and a drawbridge led over the canal.
+In Häusser's original project from the first Christiansborg, the two wings of the palace were linked by a gatehouse at the Frederiksholms Kanal end, and a drawbridge led over the canal.
 The Palace Building Commission was not completely satisfied with the proposal and asked two young architects working for the royal building authority, Nicolai Eigtved and Lauritz de Thurah, to come up with an alternative suggestion.

-Their proposal included a permanent bridge over Frederiksholm Canal forming the main entrance to the palace and two portal pavilions flanking an open drive and closing the complex off between the two wings.
+Their proposal included a permanent bridge over Frederiksholms Kanal forming the main entrance to the palace and two portal pavilions flanking an open drive and closing the complex off between the two wings.
 Both bridge and pavilions were in the new rococo style.

 Responsibility was transferred to Eigtved, who was the prime mover behind the project.

 The bridge was extremely elegant— sandstone covered with medallion decorations by the sculptor Louis August le Clerc.
 The pavements were paved with Norwegian marble, hence the name the Marble Bridge (Marmorbro), and the roadway paved with cobblestones.

 The pavilions were every bit as magnificent as the bridge.
 They were covered with sandstone from Saxony, and the sculptor Johan Christof Petzoldt richly decorated the concave roofs with the royal couple's back-to-back monograms and four figures on each roof symbolising the royal couple's positive traits.
 The interior decoration was by the court's master stonemason Jacob Fortling.
 The bridge and pavilions were finished in 1744.

 In 1996, when Copenhagen was European Capital of Culture, the Palaces and Properties Agency finished a restoration of the Showgrounds that had taken many years.
-The Marble Bridge and Pavilions were restored between 1978 and 1996 by architect Erik Hansen and the Show Grounds from 1985-1996 by Royal Inspector of Listed State Buildings Gehrdt Bornebusch.
+The Marble Bridge and Pavilions were restored between 1978 and 1996 by architect Erik Hansen and the Show Grounds from 1985–1996 by Royal Inspector of Listed State Buildings Gehrdt Bornebusch.